-The MTT Superbike bike is powered by a Rolls-Royce Alison Dyno Jet Gas Turbine engine that delivers over three hundred brake jorse power and 425 ft/lbs of pure torque at a clocked two hundred and twenty seven miles per hour although an estimated two hundred and fifty miles per hour can be achieved.
+The MTT Superbike bike is powered by a Rolls-Royce Alison Dyno Jet Gas Turbine engine that delivers over 300 brake horse power and 425 ft/lbs of pure torque at a clocked 227 miles per hour although an estimated 250 miles per hour can be achieved.

 The acceleration is a bit mental, if you can hold on to the handle bars the superbike will clock 0 to 227 mph in fifteen seconds.
-The downside is that the MTT Superbike retails for over one hundred and eighty five thousand dollars which makes it one expensive bike, a bike solely for the rich, famous and daring.
+The downside is that the MTT Superbike retails for over 185,000 dollars which makes it one expensive bike, a bike solely for the rich, famous and daring.